Goodsall's Rule states that

 Goodsall’s rule is of limited use in predicting the site of the internal opening of a fistula.
 The closer the external opening is to the anal verge, the more likely a fistula conforms to the rule.
 The further a fistula is away from the anal verge, the more likely it follows a horseshoe course and less likely to conform to Goodsall’s rule.

-The predictive accuracy of Goodsall’s rule was found to be 84.6% in the case of fistula with an anterior external opening.
-While in the case of fistula with posterior external opening this found to be 69.1%.
+The predictive accuracy of Goodsall’s rule was found to be 84.6% in the case of a fistula with an anterior external opening.
+While in the case of a fistula with a posterior external opening this found to be 69.1%.
 Overall predictive accuracy of Goodsall’s rule is 77%.

 Satyendra Dhar MD,